 ETD Workshops are offered several times each semester.
 It is imperative to go to an ETD workshop to acquaint yourself with the publication process including formatting and timelines.
-For a current list of available dates and information about workshop registration, use the following link: Workshops and Development Series | The Graduate School
+For a current list of available dates and information about workshop registration, use the following link: https://grad.ncsu.edu/professional-development/workshops-and-series/

 There are helpful templates for MS Word documents or LaTeX documents for creating your thesis or dissertation in the proper format.
-See: ETD Templates You should start writing your proposal document using an approved ETD template.
+See: ETD Templates

+You should start writing your proposal document using an approved ETD template.

-After the Doctoral Final Exam where the student defends their completed dissertation, every Doctoral student has 3 ETD deadlines to meet:
+After the Doctoral Final Exam when the student defends their completed dissertation, every Doctoral student has 3 ETD deadlines to meet: